The Earth Observation Group

 ) shows even villages' lights, subtle differences in cities are lost.
 Hence, the more recent imagery converted for this site (see "2017" and later) uses a different brightness mapping.

 Make your choice using the following example pictures showing the eastern Mediterranean and the south-west of London:

-(though with clouds and gaps).
-Of course, while these images are unparalleled on a global scale, the astronauts on the ISS have taken some fascinating photos
+While the above is unparalleled on a global scale, the astronauts on the ISS have taken some fascinating photos

 at a higher resolution and with original colour like this one showing that Berlin is still divided in terms of street lighting